iamsalmandev/gsu-borrow/README.md

 <br>

-# Oasis.app
+# GSUcoin.app

-[Oasis.app](https://oasis.app) is the most popular user-interface to interact with the [Maker protocol](https://docs.makerdao.com/).
+[GSUcoin.app](https://oasis.app) is the most popular user-interface to interact with the [Maker protocol](https://docs.makerdao.com/).
 It enables users to generate Dai, the most used and decentralized stablecoin, using a variety of crypto assets as collateral.